 I’ve been meaning to share my bath experiments with you for some time.
-Baths and showers with normal soap can dry out the skin and leave you itchy and your skin irritated.
+Baths and showers with normal soap and shower gels can dry out the skin and leave you itchy and your skin irritated.
 But you need to keep your skin clean, especially if you run the risk of infected eczema.

 Since starting topical steroid withdrawal, I’ve found the bath such a help.
 It’s often the only place I feel itch free, soothed and calm but there are so many variables; do you have hard or soft water?
 Hot or warm?
 What do you add to the water?
 What soap do you use?